King Arthur: Legend of the Sword: Cast

-Katie McGrath as Elsa, Vortigern's wife.

-David Beckham as Trigger, a guard; who oversees the prisoners; who attempt to pull Excalibur from the stone.

 Production

+Development

-After 2004's King Arthur, Warner Bros. made multiple attempts to make a new film based on Arthurian legend: one was a remake of Excalibur (1981), helmed by Bryan Singer, while the other was a film titled Arthur & Lancelot, which would have starred Kit Harington and Joel Kinnaman in the title roles respectively.
-Warner Bros. worried that neither names were big enough, and attempted to replace both actors with more profitable ones, before eventually dropping the project altogether.
+After 2004's King Arthur, Warner Bros.
+Pictures made multiple attempts to make a new film based on Arthurian legend: one was a remake of Excalibur (1981), directed by Bryan Singer, while the other was a film titled Arthur & Lancelot, which would have starred Kit Harington and Joel Kinnaman in the title roles respectively.
+Warner Bros. worried that neither name was big enough, and attempted to replace both actors with more profitable ones, before eventually dropping the project altogether.

 Warner's next attempt to create a new King Arthur film was an attempt to create an Arthurian cinematic universe which would span six films, following different characters before their eventual team up.
 For this endeavour they hired director Guy Ritchie, who had himself wanted to make a King Arthur movie for several years.
-According to The Guardian, the script soon became "a strange Frankenstein's Monster-style screenplay" incorporating elements from several of the unproduced Arthurian scripts.
+According to The Guardian, the script soon became "a strange Frankenstein's monster-style screenplay" incorporating elements from several of the unproduced Arthurian scripts.